StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 Developing `rethinking` must have been an on-going process over several years, `StatisticalRethinking.jl` will likely follow a similar path.

-1. The first version (v1.x) of `StatisticalRethinking` is really just a first attempt to capture the models and show ways of setting up those models, execute the models and post-process the results using Julia.
+1. The first version (v1.x) of `StatisticalRethinking` attempts to capture the models and to show ways of setting up those models, execute the models and post-process the results using Julia.

-2. Many other R functions such as precis(), link(), shade(), etc. are not in v1, although some very early versions are being tested.
-Expect significant refactoring of those in future versions and at the same time better integration with MCMCChains.Chains objects.
+2. Many R functions such as precis(), shade(), etc. are either not in v1 or replaced by Julia equivalents, e.g. the Particles approach is used instead of precis().
+Expect significant refactoring of those in future versions of StatisticalRethinking.jl.

 3. Several other interesting approaches to mcmc modeling are being explored in Julia, e.g. Soss.jl and Omega.jl.
 These are tracked as candidates for use in a future v2 of StatisticalRethinking.jl.